 Instructions

-- Drizzle yuca strips with olive oil and sift through the spices and salt.
+- Drizzle yuca fries with olive oil and sift through the spices and salt.
 Toss through and coat evenly with your hands.
-Scatter on a baking tray, greased with a little coconut oil (you can use a piece of baking paper as well), making sure not to overcrowd.
-Place in the oven for 25 minutes.
+Scatter on a baking tray, greased with a little extra oil (you can use a piece of baking paper as well), making sure not to overcrowd.
+Place in the oven for 25-30 minutes, until golden brown and crispy.

 - To prepare the sauce, grate the whole tomato into a bowl and discard the leftover skin.
 Grate and add the garlic, olive oil, salt and vinegar.
 Mix through and set aside.